+Dear Editor,

+We have carefully read the comments and questions from referees A and B and your instructions regarding the figures.
+We have fixed the title in Figure 9 and decreased the figure file size for Figure 1 and Figure 9a.
+Below we respond to referee A and B’s questions and comments.
+We hope we have satisfactorily addressed concerns of the referees so that the paper is now acceptable for publication.

+Best Regards,

+Weiming An

 PROBLEMS WITH MANUSCRIPT: In reviewing the figures of your paper, we note that the following changes would be needed in order for your figures to conform to the style of the Physical Review.
 Please check all figures for the following problems and make appropriate changes in the text of the paper itself wherever needed for consistency.
 Figure(s) [9] Please delete the "titles" at the tops of the figures, and incorporate this information into the caption, if desired.

-I fixed it.
+Answer: We have fixed it.

 Figure(s) [1,9a] Physical Review Accelerators and Beams is an all electronic journal.
 Articles are published electronically using the figure and graphics files that authors provide.
 Your manuscript has a large file size associated with the figures.
 Our experience is that this type of figure leads to slow downloads and extended printing times, thereby making the publication less accessible to readers.
 You should reduce the file size by using different graphics programs and/or bitmapping of images.
 A reasonable target size for the pdf file for each separate figure file is 1 MB or less.

-I think all my pdf files for figures are less than 1 MB (largest one is 524 KB).
+We think all of the pdf files for the figures are now less than 1 MB (largest one is 524 KB).
+The figures using a different format, TwoBunches.png and HICD.eps, are larger than 1MB.

-Color code:

-red: Referee’s comments

-black: My response to referee’s comments, but I haven’t change the tex file correspondingly.

-grey: I accepted referee’s suggestion and change it in the tex file already

-green: I don’t agree with referee’s comment

-blue: I need some help and suggestions from my co-authors.

 ---------------------------------------------------------------------- Report of Referee A -- ZG10155/Zhao ---------------------------------------------------------------------- REFEREE A - ZG10155 The authors of the manuscript "Emittance Preservation Through Matching the Witness Beam in Plasma Wakefield Acceleration" present analytical expressions, obtained by using the WKB solution of a single's particle motion, to evaluate the beam emittance in an arbitrary adiabatic plasma profile by considering a beam without acceleration but with a given energy spread.
 The results are used to evaluate the conditions to minimize the the emittance growth for unmatched beams.
 The results of the theory are compared with simulations of 3D QuickPIC code.
 The theory is also applied to the FACET II facility.
 The authors propose experiments based on their results to minimize the transverse emittance at the exit of the facility and they also investigate the emittance growth in an experiment of the same facility with self-ionized plasmas, when the plasma is formed in a lithium gas contained by a helium buffer gas.
 The paper is well written, and the results are, as far as I know, new and interesting, in particular the expression of the emittance evolution of a beam having a given energy spread, and the conditions of a minimal emittance growth for a fixed beam, even if they are valid in absence of acceleration.
 Therefore, I think it could be published in Physical Review Accelerators and Beams if the following points are clarified: Pag.
 1, 6 lines before the end of the abstract: "the emittance growth can be still be minimized".
 There's a typo.

-Thanks for pointing it out.
-I fixed it.
+Answer: Thank you for pointing this out.
+We have corrected it.

 Pag.
 1, column 1, 4 lines before the end: "where the witness beam is located, not only is there a longitudinal" -> I think "is there" should be "there is".

-I think this sentence is grammatically correct.
-I can change it to ‘there is not only a longitudinal …’ if you think it is better.
+Answer: We think this sentence is grammatically correct.